tomtharum/captains-log/posts/thinkpad.md

  - 2.4GHz Intel Core 2 Duo T7700
  - 160 WD SATA HDD 7200rpm
  - 256MB Nvidia Quadro FX 570M
  I personnaly think this laptop is cool and possibly has a better keyboard than the more modern Thinkpads and other laptop.
+This specific model is also known to be super tough and durable.
+But my dad said that the only problem was the dim screen.